 A National Wildlife Sanctuary, Bird Island near Harris Beach provides great views for those hoping to catch a peak of tufted puffins.
 Gray whales, harbor seals, and California sea lions also haunt the waters surrounding Harris Beach.
 The rock formations that sculpt this beach park give it its unique personality.
 In addition, guests will find a plethora of easy walking trails.
 If you look for the sunniest and warmest place in Oregon, don’t miss out visiting on Harris Beach!

 Just a short walk away from the beach, Ocean Oasis is a fantastic holiday home offering accommodation for up to 14 people!

 Samuel H. Boardman State Scenic Corridor

 Offering craggy bluffs and rock formations waiting to be discovered, this stretch of hazy heaven is a top pick when looking for secluded spots among the warmest beaches in Oregon.
-The 12 miles long impressive coastline with rock arches, sandy corners and coastal forests is perfect for beachcombing, walking your dogs and is a unique location for photoshoots.
+The 12 miles long impressive coastline with rock arches, sandy corners, and coastal forests are perfect for beachcombing, walking your dogs and is a unique location for photoshoots.